AndrewJBateman/vue-app-crypto/README.md

 # Vue3 App Crypto

-* Vue app to get crypto currency price data from a CryptoCompare API.
+* Vue3 app to get crypto currency price data from a [CryptoCompare API](https://min-api.cryptocompare.com/).

 **Note:** to open web links in a new window use: _ctrl+click on link_